Frequently Asked Questions

 If you have a question not covered, drop us a line and we'll get right onto answering your query.

-How will the COVID-19 pandemic be affecting your plans for Marlow?
+How will the COVID-19 pandemic be affecting your plans for construction?

 Broadband plays an essential role in the functioning of our society and economy, which is why the Government believes that national infrastructure projects that connect communities and businesses are more imperative than ever.
 At present the Government designates telecommunications work being undertaken by Swish Fibre and construction partner MGM Utilities under the “key worker” category.

-In accordance with current Government guidance to continue outdoor work, we have taken the decision to keep our construction teams on the ground in Marlow.
+In accordance with current Government guidance to continue outdoor work, we have taken the decision to keep our construction teams on the ground.

 We will continuously monitor the situation and modify our approach in line with any changes in guidance with immediate effect.